sensu/sensu-docs/content/sensu-go/5.4/reference/checks.md

 on a file server.
 Subscriptions also allow you to configure check requests for an entire group or subgroup of systems rather than requiring a traditional one-to-one mapping.

+To configure subscriptions for a check, use the `subscriptions` attribute to specify an array of one or more subscription names.
+Sensu schedules checks once per interval for each agent with a matching subscription.
+For example, if we have three agents configured with the `system` subscription, a check configured with the `system` subscription results in three monitoring events per interval: one check execution per agent per interval.
+In order for Sensu to execute a check, the check definition must include a subscription that matches the subscription of at least one Sensu agent.

+#### Round-robin checks

+By default, Sensu schedules checks once per interval for each agent with a matching subscription: one check execution per agent per interval.
+However, Sensu also supports executing checks only once per interval when configured with the `round_robin` check attribute.
+For checks with `round_robin` set to `true`, Sensu executes the check once per interval, cycling through the available agents alphabetically according to agent name.

+For example, for three agents configured with the `system` subscription (agents A, B, and C), a check configured with the `system` subscription and `round_robin` set to `true` results in one monitoring event per interval, with the agent creating the event following the pattern A -> B -> C -> A -> B -> C for the first six intervals.

+_PRO TIP: You can use round-robin to distribute check execution workload across multiple agents when using [proxy checks with the proxy requests attributes](#using-a-proxy-check-to-monitor-a-multiple-proxy-entities)._

 ### Scheduling